top of page

 Join us!
 Sunday morningS at 10:45 am.

 We are the cozy house church at 566 East 7th Street (between Cortelyou and Ditmas) in the Kensington neighborhood of Brooklyn.
-WE HAVE STARTED IN-HOUSE SERVICES AGAIN!
-And we are continuing to stream live to our FACEBOOK PAGE for those of you that cannot be with us in person www.facebook.com/groups/allsoulsbethlehem.
+We have inhouse, and we also stream live to our FACEBOOK PAGE for those of you that cannot be with us in person www.facebook.com/groups/allsoulsbethlehem.
 We are an open and affirming community, we celebrate the worth and dignity of ALL God’s people and each person’s search for truth and meaning in a non-dogmatic and friendly atmosphere.
 We worship through music, prayer, communal joys and concerns, and dynamic sermons.

 COMMEMORATING THOSE LOST TO THE PANDEMIC AND CELEBRATING THEIR LIVES